mbutterick/pollen-users/README.md

 Probably on the source repo, though I’m not going to be finicky about it.

-### Why not consolidate all the issues in the source repo?
+### Why not consolidate all the issues in the source repos?

 I prefer to restrict the issues in the source repos to coding-related tasks.